manjunath724/RuleEngine/README.md

 ## Discussion Questions
 - Briefly describe the conceptual approach you chose!
 What are the trade-offs?
   - The concept of storing the operational components in the database and executing them while validating the data stream is been used.
 To parse the data, the grouped hashmap has been filtered to fetch the set of applicable items only and the method to evaluate the function and carryout the operation has been chosen.
   - There was no trade-offs.
-I chose the best and suitable approach during the design phase.
+I chose the best and suitable approach as far as my knowledge goes, during the design phase.
+  - Willing to learn and switch to optimal solution.

 - What's the runtime performance?
 What is the complexity?
 Where are the bottlenecks?
   1. Runtime performance for the sample `raw_data.json` is between